Amber is a web writer whose articles focus on beauty, skincare, health, and wellness!

 Typically, I'm not a huge fan of dedicating an entire article to one product.
-I prefer to include a couple products with hubs that I personally would use.
-There are some products, though, that definitely deserve a shout out.
+I prefer to include a couple of products that I personally would use.
+There are some products, though, that definitely deserve a shout-out.

 Durable.
 This vacuum has survived for three years in my household.
 Just trust me, that says a lot.
 The stretchy part isn't long enough to reach all the way down the stairs, so it has accidentally fallen down them a few times.
 I have accidentally vacuumed up rubber bands, screws, barbie shoes, and Squinkies.
 I'm truly amazed this thing still works!

 Reusable filters.
 All of the filters that are in the vacuum are reusable foam filters.
 They sell replacements, but you don't even need to buy them unless something happens to the ones you have at first.
 The vacuum comes with an additional two foam filters, ensuring you can still use your vacuum while two of the foam filters are airdrying.
 These filters are also pretty simple to clean and last for quite a long time.
 I clean them, let them dry, put them back in the vacuum, and it's as good as new.

 Bagless.
 Changing vacuum bags can be a hassle.
 With the Shark vacuum, you simply release the front of the vacuum with a button, and release the compartment containing dirt with another button (while holding it over a trashcan) and then put it all together again.
 It takes less than a minute to empty this vacuum.

 Bare floors.
 Back to my bad back real quick.
 I was strongly discouraged from things such as sweeping, mopping, scrubbing the floor, and things of that nature.
 My chiropractor cringed a bit when I mentioned vacuuming, but said I should be fine due to me not bending over as much when I vacuum as opposed to sweeping and mopping.